f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 |                  | Lanes: <Lane #'s> Transmitter power high alarm                                                           |
 +------------------+----------------------------------------------------------------------------------------------------------+

-The transmit power threshold for a specific transceiver has triggered a warning or alarm event.
+The transmit power threshold for a specific transceiver has reached a threshold indicating ether tx pwr high alarm status, tx pwr high warn status, tx pwr low alarm status, or tx pwr low warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

 .. code-block:: bash